delta3d/delta3d/branches/RB-2.5/readme.txt

 Delta3D uses CMake (http://www.cmake.org) to generate projects for the libraries, examples, and utilities.
-See http://delta3d.wiki.sourceforge.net/Tutorials for instructions on how to build Delta3D from source.
+See http://delta3d.wiki.sourceforge.net/Tutorials for instructions on how to build Delta3D from source and which CMake build options are available.

 NOTE: You will *not* be able to compile the libraries or utilities
       from the Delta3D SDK package, only the examples.
 See the Tutorials